sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  engine will not be operated.
  5. Be able to fire 1 large siege projectile, or up to 5 small siege projectiles, or 2-20 small arms projectiles, per shot.
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 7

-* * * * *

 F. Type B engines shall:
  1. Have a minimum footprint of 12 square feet.